 Our statement of philosophy reflects the principles of the national law, the Early Years learning frameworks (VEYLDS and EYLF) and the National Quality Standards (NQS).
-This document outlines the actions and beliefs that underpin all decisions, policies and daily practises of the educators and co-educators at East Ivanhoe Pre-school.
+This document outlines the actions and beliefs that underpin all decisions, policies and daily practices of the educators and co-educators at East Ivanhoe Preschool.
 It reflects a shared understanding of the role of this service in relation to children, families and the wider community.

 At East Ivanhoe Kindergarten we are committed to providing children with the best possible start to their educational journey.
 We see the early years as a pivotal time in children’s lives, a time that is precious and integral to ensure a solid foundation for children’s future learning and sense of self.

 In our work with children we acknowledge that children have a right to learn and develop in an environment that is;

 • Is safe and nurturing and fosters a feeling of community and belonging

 • A place where children are allowed time with caring and accepting adults, to follow their own interests.
 To work with educators who value children’s ideas and have high expectations of all children.